Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/05_header_guards/index.rst

 How it works?
 Each time a file is included, the preprocessor is required to check if a specific identifier has been defined.
 At first inclusion, it's not.
 At any later inclusion, it has been defined so entire content of the file is skipped.
 Because each header was given a unique identifier and separate translation units have separate preprocessing, any header content is parsed exactly once.

 .. admonition:: note
   :class: note

-    This specific form of preprocessor directives is known as **header guards** or **include guards**.
+  This specific form of preprocessor directives is known as **header guards** and **include guards**.

 The identifier must be unique for each header, so to guuarantee uniqueness it usually consists of the company name and/or project name, root-relative file path and sometimes a date/time when it was created.

     Why source files did not get these directives?

 Because only header files are supposed to be included.
+Only header files are shared between *translation units*.

 Alternative guards
 ##################